 As I work I stop to disinfect my working area as well as myself.
 I do this continuously.
 In this way I ensure my cleaning concludes with a thorough disinfected environment.
 Beside bleach I use Simple Green.
 Simple Green has a disinfecting chemical, natural, and cleans nicely.
 I also use Clorox cleaner at times.
 I usually have a bottle of Pine Sol handy.
 I used it for years in the Army with great success.
 I know that it's been around for generations and disinfects well besides cleaning.

 When doing blood cleanup I try to work from a distance, especially in the beginning.
 I use gloves and glasses over my eyes.
 Even without gloves on during the later stages of blood cleanup, I use thick, plastic bags to grab soiled materials.
 Usually I have gloves on when doing this, though.
 The important idea is to keep blood from touching one's skin or splashing into our eyes, nose, or mouth.
 It's best not to talk while doing this type of work, by the way.

-I then work slowly and deliberately from a distance.
+Blood's dangers exist primarily when wet, moist, or flaky dry so as to become airborne if disturbed.
+I make a point of place paper towels over blood.
+It's best to be prepared before crime scene cleanup begins.
+Then I moisten with bleach and water if not another chemical solution.
+I work slowly and deliberately from a distance.
 I agitate the blood to cause its consistence to change.
 Once I can either vacuum it, scrape it with a flat shovel or dust pan, or wipe it up, I do so.
-All the whilel blood's consistency must not become so liquefied that it will drains from a compressed object.
+All the will blood's consistency must not become so liquefied that it will drain from a compressed object.